csswizardry/csswizardry.github.com/_posts/2016-11-28-nesting-your-bem.md

         .nav-primary .nav-primary__link { }

-But how do we quickly and effectively chain the firs class with itself?
+But how do we quickly and effectively chain the first class with itself?
 Like
 this:

     .nav-primary {